 Also, the chosen model must come with an adjustable seat to help you reach the pedals and handlebars comfortably.

-You get bikes starting as low as $100 going up to $5000.
-The higher the pricing, the better is the quality of the product.
+You get bikes starting as low as $100 and going up to $5000.
+The higher the pricing, the better the quality of the product.

 But, you do get optimal durability and functionality when you are ready to accept basic features that come in low-budget bikes.

 The pricing primarily varies for the additional features that are offered by manufacturers.